databricks/cli/README.md

 installation instructions.

 ------
 You can use the CLI through a Docker image by pulling from `ghcr.io`.
-You can find all releases
+You can find all available versions
 at: https://github.com/databricks/cli/pkgs/container/cli.
 ```
 docker pull ghcr.io/databricks/cli:latest